kubernetes/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 #### Oracle Cloud

+The Oracle CPI does not support UDP in the K8s Service definition.
+It supports only TCP and HTTP.
+It supports mixed TCP and HTTP ports in the same Service definition.

-Oracle Cloud supports TCP, HTTP(S) protocols in its LB solution.
-The Oracle CPI also supports the protocols in he K8s Service definitions.
+The Oracle Cloud Load Balancer supports TCP, HTTP(S) protocols.

 The pricing is based on time and capacity: https://www.oracle.com/cloud/networking/load-balancing-pricing.html I.e. the amount of protocols on a sinlge LB instance does not affect the pricing.

+Summary: Oracle CPI and LB seem to support mixed protocol Services, and the pricing is not based on the number of protocols per Service.

 #### Tencent Cloud

-The Tencent Cloud CPI supports TCP, UDP and HTTP(S) in Service definitions and can configure the CLB listeners with the protocols defined in the Service.
+The Tencent Cloud CPI supports TCP, UDP and HTTP in Service definitions.
+It maps "HTTP" protocol value in a Service definition to "TCP" before creating a listener on the CLB.
+The Tencent Cloud CPI can manage both of their LB solutions: "Classic CLB" and "Cloud Load Balancer" (previously known as "Application Load Balancer").
 The Tencent Cloud CLB supports TCP, UDP and HTTP(S) listeners, an own listener must be configured for each protocol.
 The number of listeners does not affect CLB pricing.
 CLB pricing is time (day) based and not tied to the number of listeners. https://intl.cloud.tencent.com/document/product/214/8848

 A user can ask for an internal Load Balancer via a K8s Service definition that  has the annotation `service.kubernetes.io/qcloud-loadbalancer-internal-subnetid: subnet-xxxxxxxx`.
 Internal CLBs are free.

+Summary: Tencent Cloud CPI and LBs seem to support mixed protocol Services, and the pricing is not based on the number of protocols per Service.

 ### Risks and Mitigations

+#### Billing perspective

 The goal of the current restriction on the K8s API was to prevent an unexpected extra charging for Load Balancers that were created based on Services with mixed protocol definitions.
 If the current limitation is removed without any option control we introduce the same risk.
 Let's see which clouds are exposed: